 Spending time with friends has been shown to help improve mood — as long as they’re positive, happy friends.
 It’s probably why we have so many parties and get-togethers around the holiday season.
 We feel that natural need to interact with others because we sense that it will help lift us up.

 Researchers from the University of Rochester reported in 2017 that experiencing and even just anticipating events that you know you’re going to enjoy helps chase away the blues all day long.
 If those events involve spending time with people you care about, your mood lifts even more.

 “It’s the social activities — positive, everyday experiences that involve other people — that may be most likely to brighten the mood of those struggling with depression,” said study author Lisa Starr.

 So even if you don’t feel like it, go to that lunch with your friend, or that evening party in your neighborhood.
 It’s likely that after you’ve been there for a few minutes, you’ll start to feel better.
 If nothing is going on, set it up yourself.

 Sitting quietly and meditating may not seem like it would help boost your mood, but studies show that it actually can.
-As an added bonus, it will help ease any anxiety you may be feeling.
+As a bonus, it will help ease any anxiety you may be feeling.

 The evidence behind this one is super strong.
 In a review of 47 trials that looked at meditation, researchers found that mindfulness meditation helped ease anxiety, depression and pain consistently.
 Other studies have found that meditation works just as well in reducing depression and anxiety as antidepressants.

-What meditation does is train to brain to relax and be less taken up with distracting thoughts.
+What meditation does is train the brain to relax and be less taken up with distracting thoughts.
 We all have those running through our minds, and meditation teaches us to give them less importance, so they can’t affect our moods so much.
 Even if you think you’re feeling sad, not anxious, meditation can still help, as it can give you the skills you need to replace negative, depressing thoughts with more positive ones.